Suburbzero/suburbzeroact.github.io/content/resources/index.md

 title: "Resources"
 header_image:  "/images/resources.svg"
 header_headline: "Totally electrifying resources"
-layout: "resources"
+layout: "partners"
 header_subheadline: "  to round out your knowledge and get you started on the journey.
 Don't hesitate to get in touch should there be further questions or things we need to know?    "
 hPages: "/resources"
 ---